 Which deal is right for me?

-Two speeds are available with Sky fibre broadband, averaging 36Mbps and 58Mbps.
-In some cases, your actual speed will be a little slower than this in practice, but it will still be faster than traditional copper-cabled broadband.
+This is much easier than it was.
+There is now only one speed available with Sky fibre broadband, averaging 59Mb.
+In some cases, your actual speed will be little slower than this in practice, but it will still be faster than traditional copper-cabled broadband.

-Sky Fibre Max is great for heavy downloaders
+Sky Fibre Superfast is great for heavy downloaders

 This entry-level plan is best for smaller households.
 You can still download and stream HD movies and play games online – not to mention the everyday tasks of browsing and emailing – but you won’t be able to have several people doing all these things at once.

 There are a couple of necessities to signing up for Sky Fibre Superfast.
 Before you decide on a deal, be doubly certain that you’ve taken the following points into consideration.